sarangcr03/LinuxGSM-discord-bot/README.md

 Click on the bot's profile and select send message.

-These are the avaelable commands:
+These are the available commands:
 ```
 !check-update
 !force-update